daniel-kleszczynski/DesignPatterns/Creational/Singleton/Singleton.md

 C) Static initialization

-Read-only instance of a singleton class is created by type initializer when lazy loading nested class (It guarantees only one instance even with multi-threading)
+Read-only instance of a singleton class is created lazily by a type initializer (It guarantees only one instance even with multi-threading)

 D) Lazy<T>